tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 0/Session 0.1 - The Cottage.md

 - At the bottom of the stairs is a small muddy room, with a gold trimmed chest in the middle.
 There are handprints and claw marks in the walls.
 Was this dug by hand?
 - Inside the chest is a letter,
 	- To Whomever Finds This,
 		It has been four long decades since that fateful night—the night my crew and I plundered the secrets of [[House Galling]].
-In my possession lies a treasure beyond comprehension: 404 billion credits worth of [[Nethrium]].
+In my possession lies a treasure beyond comprehension: 404 billion [[Galactic Standards|credits]] worth of [[Nethrium]].
 But this wealth has become a curse, a shackle binding me to shadows and whispers.

 		This wasn’t what I thought.
 Something went wrong, and I now find myself burdened with a terrible responsibility.
 The weight of my guilt grows heavier each day, and the specters of my past are closing in.
 I barely escaped the clutches of one of their men, but I am no longer fit to carry this burden.
 The decades of running have worn me thin, and the pressure is suffocating.